-Joseph Pace’s works has been insured in museums and institutions all over the world, from 12,000 euros.
-(Museu Afro Brazil, SP, São Paulo). “…With a refined and aesthetic language, Pace’s sculptures are made with thousands of pieces of high fashion costume jewelry, mostly vintage, which the artist recovers in every part of the world, thus creating a sort of research in the “industrial archeology” field applied to the decoration of the bodies of our times…” (Boncompagni Decorative Arts Museum of the National Gallery of Modern Art of Rome)
+His works are made with thousands of pieces of costume jewelry, mostly vintage, which the artist recovers from the residues of industrial production in every part of the world, thus creating a sort of research in the “industrial archeology” field applied to the decoration of the body of our times.
+(Boncompagni Decorative Arts Museum of the National Gallery of Modern Art of Rome)